-Eventually in everyone’s life, they will come across a person with a personality disorder (PD).
+Eventually, in everyone’s life, they will come across a person with a personality disorder (PD).
 It may be a family member, co-worker, neighbor or friend.
-Usually, it is hard to discern if a person has a PD in the beginning of the relationship, but eventually it comes to light.
+Usually, it is hard to discern if a person has a PD at the beginning of the relationship, but eventually, it comes to light.
 Having an accurate understanding will keep frustration levels to a minimum.

 Where does it come from?
 This is the topic of many scientific studies.
 With the information currently available today, it is believed that half is biological and half is environmental.
 My opinion is that there is a third component: choice.